-Communication with the media must be pre-approved by the CEO, ExCo or Compliance.
+Communication with the media must be pre-approved by the CEO, Board of Directors or Compliance.
 If the enquiry relates (or may relate) to inside information or restricted securities, then Compliance should be advised who will, where necessary, monitor that communication.